Azure/azure-sdk/docs/rust/introduction.md

 {% include requirement/MUSTNOT id="rust-general-version" %} use grammar or features newer than the `rust-version` declared in the root `Cargo.toml` workspace.

-{% include requirement/MUSTNOT id="rust-general-dependencies" %} unconditionally require any particular async runtime or HTTP stack.
+{% include requirement/MUSTNOT id="rust-general-dependencies" %} unconditionally depend on any particular async runtime or HTTP stack.

 {% include requirement/SHOULD id="rust-general-dependencies-default" %} depend on `tokio` (async runtime) and `reqwest` (HTTP stack) in the `default` feature for crates e.g.: